-Realized losses for the second quarter and first six months of 2008 included "other than temporary" impairments on our investment portfolio of approximately \$8.5 million.
-There were no "other than temporary" impairments in the second quarter or first six months of 2007.
+Realized gains for the first nine months of 2008 included \$62.8 million from the sale of our remaining interest in Sherman, which was offset by "other than temporary" impairments on our investment portfolio of approximately \$40.2 million and realized losses on sales of investments.
+Realized gains for the first nine months of 2007 included \$162.9 million from the sale of a portion of our interest in Sherman offset by realized losses.
+There were no "other than temporary" impairments in the first nine months of 2007.